Location Pin Icon

 Semaglutide and diabetes: SUSTAIN 1-7 clinical trials

-TLDR summary of SUSTAIN trials: Diabetic and overweight patients controlled their diabetes and lost weight when treated with Ozempic, even more so as compared to standard diabetic medication.
+TLDR summary of SUSTAIN trials: Diabetic and overweight patients controlled their diabetes and lost weight when treated with injectable semaglutide, even more so as compared to standard diabetic medication.

 SUSTAIN 1 7 series of clinical trials compared the results of treating diabetic patients with once weekly semaglutide injections